For Immediate Release:

-The statewide seasonally adjusted jobs estimate showed an increase of 16,800 jobs in November, and an over-the-year gain of 196,000 jobs.
+The statewide seasonally adjusted preliminary jobs estimate showed an increase of 5,500 jobs in May, and an over-the-year gain of 176,600 jobs.

 The unadjusted unemployment rates and job estimates for the labor market areas reflect seasonal fluctuations and therefore may show different levels and trends than the statewide seasonally adjusted estimates.